maiziheimei/mean-ngApp/notes.md

   Kriterium: String,
   Beschreibung: String,
   Ausprägung_0: String,
-...
+  //...
 });

 // module system of node.js
 // mongoose.model creates a model
-// the first argument is model name, going to represent the modellSchema
+// the first argument is model name, "modell.js", going to represent the modellSchema
-// the third argument is the collection name in your mongodb module.exports = mongoose.model('mdl', modellSchema, 'modell')
+// the third argument is the collection name in your mongodb module.exports = mongoose.model('modell', modellSchema, 'modell')

 ```
 the created mongoose model can be used to create read update and delete documents in the mongodb collection.